 This place was a great place to work until a management shift.
 The management team now knows nothing about the job and the team is suffering.
 Time off is not approved and you are made to feel like dirt if you can't work the overtime.
 Pay stinks.
 Benefits stink.
 Atmosphere stinks.
 Okay place to work if you just need a name to put on your resume... but no opportunity to go any where with this company.
 The management team is also terrible with follow through.
 They always have an excuse why something didn't get done and they refuse to ask for help even if they have no clue what to do... which is 99% of the time.
 This company needs to clean out their management staff and start again or I give this company another year to keep their heads above water... tops.

 a name on your resume, a paycheck. ..albeit a lousy one

-Cons: all starts with management. .. or should i say micro management.
+All starts with management. .. or should I say micro management.

 Coding Department needs qualified experienced managers

 Coder (Former Employee) – Remote – March 16, 2014